liddiard/personal-website-gatsby/src/pages/project/smart-apartment-intercom.md

 <figure>
   <img src="/project/smart-apartment-intercom/pcb-detail.jpg" alt="PCB I soldered to accept and isolate USB power in, and to bridge connections between the intercom and the Shelly Plus Uni" />
   <figcaption>PCB I soldered to bridge between the intercom’s board and the Shelly Plus Uni.
-USB power comes in the bottom left and passes through a DC-DC isolated power converter (black rectangular cuboid) before continuing to the Shelly.</figcaption>
+USB power comes in the bottom left and passes through a DC-DC isolated power converter (black cuboid) before continuing to the Shelly.</figcaption>
 </figure>

 <figure>